 • At times the learning activities set will address different objectives to move the pupils’ learning on and ensure that a deep understanding of the concepts is gained.

 This will be monitored through lesson observations, learning walks and through book looks.
-This will be conducted by the Headteacher, the Governors and by subject leaders.
+This will be conducted by the Headteacher and by subject leaders.
 Pupil voice will be gathered as part of the monitoring to give pupils an opportunity to discuss their learning and to evidence.

 Children with additional needs